Methotrexate

 Methotrexate systemic:

 • MTX: subcutaneous dose vs. oral dose.
-Due to its better efficacy and better bioavailability, the s.c. therapy using an auto-injector (e.g. metex Pen) is increasingly preferred to oral therapy.
+Due to the better efficacy and better bioavailability, s.c. therapy using an autoinjector (e.g. metex pen) is increasingly preferred to oral therapy.

-• For children, a dosage adapted to body weight or body surface (10-15mg/sqm KOF/week) is recommended.
+• In children, a dosage adjusted according to body weight or body surface area is recommended (10-15mg/sqm KOF/week).

 Methotrexate topical (n.
 Wohlrab J et al)

-• Methotrexate remains galenically stable in a concentration of up to 0.5% in DAC base cream and can be easily incorporated.
-When applied on a limited skin area no relevant systemic bioavailability is observed.
-Indications are localized foci of mycosis fungoides as well as lymphomatoid papulosis.
+• Methotrexate remains galenically stable in a concentration of up to 0.5% in base cream DAC and can be incorporated without any problems.
+When applied to a limited area of skin, no relevant systemic bioavailability is apparent.
+The indication is for localized foci of mycosis fungoides as well as lymphomatoid papulosis.

 Undesirable effects